Can pilots detect thunderstorms on a commercial aircraft?

 Pilots will actively avoid taking the aircraft into Cumulonimbus type clouds as they can be hazardous to aviation.
 They can be very turbulent due to the updrafts and downdrafts, contain icing, heavy rain and hail and lightning.

 Generally speaking, it’s best not to overly a Cumulonimbus cloud, as it can be in the formation stage where it can potentially out climb an aircraft.
-They can reach up to 50,000ft over the Equator where troposphere is thickest.
+They can extend to over 50,000ft over the Equator where troposphere is at its highest.